 There are some bright spots, of course.
 NUI Galway’s School of Physics was recognised earlier this year for its commitment to gender equality.
 The Institute of Physics made NUI Galway the first university in Ireland to be a practitioner under the Institute’s Project Juno, which aims to redress the issue of the under-representation of women in physics in academia across Ireland and the UK.

 What can we do?
 What should we do?
-Fortunately, there is a wealth of research from many countries, institutions, organisations, projects and researchers — along with suggested guidelines for how to enhance the motivation, achievement and retention of women in Physics and other STEM subjects.
+Fortunately, there is a wealth of research from many countries, institutions, organisations, projects and researchers — along with suggested guidelines for how to enhance the motivation, achievement and retention of women in STEM subjects.
 There are links to some of these resources below.

 To wrap up, I note that many recommendations focus on role models and mentoring for girls.
 I believe such initiatives are powerful and necessary, but by no means sufficient in effecting the level of change that is required.
 If we want to change the fact that only 15% (approximate) of those studying Physics, Engineering and Computing are women, we need to provide girls and young women with encouragement and support for considering these exciting but nontraditional careers — but we also must change STEM culture itself.
 We need not only the 15% (women in STEM) to inspire and encourage girls and to change STEM culture, we need men in STEM, the 85%, to work on this issue as well.
 Women and men studying and working in STEM must tackle this issue together.
 It is long past time that we adopted more inclusive curricula and pedagogy in STEM classrooms and labs (from primary through postgraduate), and more inclusive cultures in all classroooms, study spaces and workplaces, as well as in our wider society.